myabrachelle/cli-and-package-exercise/README.md

 ## Tasks
 1. Fork this repository
-2. Using your preffered JavaScript package manager, install (in a way the includes a lockfile) one of the following:
+2. Initialize a new app with NPM or Yarn, then install one of the following:
   - Typescript
   - Coffeescript
   - PostCSS
   - Sass
+All installed dependencies should be reflected in a lockfile.
 3. With the same package manager, install a transpiler (most likely Babel), and any additional packages needed to convert the Typescript/PostCSS/etc to something a browser can read.
-4. Gitignore `node_modules`
+5. Gitignore the `node_modules` directory
-5. Create a `src` directory.
+6. Create a `src` directory.
 Add a file using the syntax of the package you installed in step 1 (Typescript, PostCSS, etc).
 You can just paste something in from an online example.
-6. Create a `dist` directory that will contained the transpiled version of the file in `/src`
+7. Create a `dist` directory that will contained the transpiled version of the file in `/src`
-7. In `package.json` (which will be present if the prior steps were performed properly), the "[scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts)"  section should include a `build` script for transpiling the file in '/src` to the browser readable one in `/dist`.
+8. In `package.json` (which will be present if the prior steps were performed properly), the "[scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts)"  section should include a `build` script for transpiling the file in '/src` to the browser readable one in `/dist`.
-8. Run the build script to generate the transpiled file in `/dist`
+9. Run the build script to generate the transpiled file in `/dist`
-9. Commit & push your changes and open a pull request to add them to cli-and-package-exercise.
+10. Commit & push your changes and open a pull request to add them to cli-and-package-exercise.

+## TLDR
-TLDR - create a simple project that transpiles single Typescript, Coffescript, PostCss or Sass file to a browser-understood file.
+Create a simple project that transpiles a single file (in `/src`) using Typescript, Coffescript, PostCss or Sass syntax to a browser-understood file in `/dist`.